noirgif/maid-sweeper/README.md

-# file-sweeper
+# File Sweeper

-It employs a maid to sweep your unused files under the rug.
+Instead of cleaning the unused files, it is outsourced to a maid to tag them and sweep them under the rug.

-This maid is also capable of Danshari.
-She will sell your unused iPad for money.
+However, if allowed, this maid is also capable of Danshari (not yet).
+She will [sell your unused iPad for money](https://comic-days.com/episode/3269754496647364302).

+## Feature

+* Failed to use Go but instead goes for asyncio
+*

-## Features
+## TO-DO

 [ ] Better readme

+[ ] Classify based on time

+[ ] Group similar named files

+[ ] Automatically carry out actions based on the tags, like moving them Dan, Sha and Ri, etc.

+[ ] Understand human language so they can toss away garbage